GabeScott/standard-works-vault/General Conference/1987 April - The Blessings of Being Unified.md

 # The Blessings of Being Unified

-*By Hugh W. Pinnock - Of the Presidency of the First Quorum of the Seventy*
+By Elder Hugh W. Pinnock - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the April session of the 1987 General Conference*